 - Use collected data to compare various BMPs for effectiveness

 - Work with other Trust Fund managers to support the Trust Fund Advisory Panel and other BayStat agencies

 For more information about the Chesapeake and Atlantic Coastal Bays Trust Fund, go to the DNR Chesapeake and Atlantic Coastal Bays Trust Fund Website

-On February 28th, DNR hosted a training for the WQ, Discharge, and Geomorph protocols listed above at Oregon Ridge Lodge.
+On May 20th, DNR hosted a training for the Water Quality, Discharge, and Geomorph protocols listed above at ThorpeWood in Thurmont, MD.
 Experts in each field presented PowerPoints and then demonstrated their techniques in a small stream nearby.
-DNR plans on making this an annual event to train monitoring personnel involved with the Trust Fund.
-For more information, view the presentations (in .pdf form) andphotos below.
+This is an annual event to train monitoring personnel involved with the Trust Fund.
+If your project plans on monitoring for biology, please refer to the MBSS training page for protocols and training information on collecting these type of data.
+For more information, view the 2014 presentations (in .pdf form) and photos below.

 - Introduction (Luke Roberson, DNR)

 - Not included in 2014 training Geomorphology Part II (Sandy Davis, USFWS)

 NOTE: These protocolsareSTRONGLY RECOMMENDED by the next Request For Proposals (RFP).
 If your group cannot use the following methods to collect data, you will need to submit a written justification for doing so.

 DNR created a suite of protocols to be used when monitoring sites sponsored by the Trust Fund.
 These methods allow for consistent, accurate monitoring to ensure comparability for BMPs across the State.
 This allows Trust Fund managers to assess the effectiveness of BMPs and invest accordingly.
 The four protocols are: